-When business or building owner is thinking of having their roof fixed, its not just the cost of materials and labour they need to think about.
+When a business or building owner is thinking of having their roof fixed, it’s not just the cost of materials and labour they need to think about.
 If as a roofing contractor you are going to fully strip their roof off, this means their business cannot function for that time.
-Whether that be a day, a few days or even a few weeks; the cost of closing their business for any amount of time can very quickly add up!
+Whether that be a day, a few days, or even a few weeks; the cost of closing their business for any amount of time can very quickly add up!

 So, for these customers, if you can offer a solution that negated the need to rip the roof off their building, do you think this might be a more attractive offer?

 That’s where overcoating systems come into their own.